Skip to main content

 Who Benefits from Captions?

-Captions provide an alternative to audio that helps all types of users, including:
+Captions provide an alternative to audio that benefits a wide range of users, including:

 • English language learners